hychiang-git/ken012git.github.io/_posts/2025-02-16-halo-summary.md

 <br>
 - **The problem statement**: the large outliers in forward activations are difficult to represent in low bit-width data types.
 - **The solution**: The paper addresses this issue by transforming the forward activations online into a smoother space using Hadamard matrices.
-- **The quantized fine-tuning framework**: The proposed method quantizes the transformed inputs, weights, and outputs with low bit-width data types (e.g., FP8, INT8, and FP6) in an online fashion to leverage acceleration from low bit-width matrix multiplication hardware units.
+- **The quantized fine-tuning framework**: The proposed method quantizes the transformed inputs, weights, outputs, and their gradients with low bit-width data types (e.g., FP8, INT8, and FP6) in an online fashion to leverage acceleration from low bit-width matrix multiplication hardware units for forward and backward passes.
 {% include figure.html path="assets/img/posts/halo/Halo_overview.png" title="example image" class="img-fluid rounded z-depth-1" %}

 <br>